The proposed Goods & services tax is being viewed with perplexity by the industry in the absence of clear guidelines.

 According to Crisil, GST would help reduce logistics costs by as much as 20 percent for companies producing non bulk goods.
 The savings will result from the gradual removal of central sales tax (CST), faster transit of goods under the simplified tax structure and consolidation of warehouse space, according to the ratings agency.

-is being considered.
+State wise turnover should be considered for determining threshold limit for registration under GST, suggests Mr Khanna, adding, “Transfer of credits from one state to another must be allowed.”
+In the proposed GST, according to media reports, those traders who have a turnover of less than Rs 10 lakh annually, will be exempted from registering for or paying the GST.
+For traders with annual sales between Rs 10 lakh and Rs 50 lakh, tax at a rate lower than the standard GST rate is being considered.
 However, traders involved in inter-state transactions, irrespective of turnover, will not be allowed the concessional tax rate.
 The GST Council which will determine the standard GST rate will also decide the quantum of concession.
 Mr Sen Gupta is in favour of keeping Direct Sellers out of the GST bracket till a limited sales turnover on their side, so long as they do not claim any set off.
 Explaining his point he adds, “The initial threshold limit of exemption allowed to Direct Sellers will, to a large extent, determine the benefit to consumers as the retail margin is substantial under Direct Sellers.
 Since every Direct Seller operates with small turnover, any tax liability on their sales margin could reduce the consumer benefits.”

 Mr Khanna emphasizes the need for uniformity and ease in the various rules.